Agora Policy Rallies Critical Stakeholders to Discuss Impact of Tinubu’s Macroeconomic Reforms

 It will provide an opportunity for key stakeholders to constructively deliberate on how to sustain and improve the current reforms and lay a strong foundation for the next wave of reforms.

-Additionally, the meeting is one of the activities designed to deepen consensus, trust and inclusion in reform design and implementation in the country.
+The meeting is one of the activities designed to deepen consensus, trust, and inclusion in reform design and implementation in the country.

 It conducts policy research, facilitates frank and purposeful dialogues, and builds capacity for governance, policy and advocacy.